-On a recent trip to the UK we visited Ilfracombe in the south west coast of England.
+On a recent trip to the UK, we visited Ilfracombe on the southwest coast of England.
 This whole area and further up the coast towards Wales exhibits one of the highest tidal areas on the planet.
-Ilfracombe has a 9 meter tide – that’s 30 feet for imperial speakers.
-The point of the visit was to experience this, get the photo and write about it.
-What we didn’t plan on was a real life threatening situation – not really but sort of – close(ish) – kinda -could have gotten bad – well, at least wet.
+Ilfracombe has a 9-meter tide – that’s 30 feet for imperial speakers.
+The point of the visit was to experience this, get the photo, and write about it.
+What we didn’t plan on was a real life-threatening situation – not really but sort of – close(ish) – kinda -could have gotten bad – well, at least wet.
 Read on.

-Here is a pic with the tide mostly in in Ilfracombe.
+Here is a pic of the tide just after high tide in Ilfracombe.